djeffalKhaled/GTK-Project/README.md

 ### Running the program:
 1. Open the folder on VS Code
-2. Press CTRL + SHIFT + P
+3. If a build folder isn't automatically created, Press CTRL + SHIFT + P. If it's already created, skip to 5.
-3. If a build folder isn't automatically created, Write: CMake: Configure.
+4. Write: CMake: Configure.
 This will create the necessary build files.
-4. A drop-down menu will show up asking you to set up the compiler kit, set the one under the msvs64 directory.
+5. A drop-down menu might show up asking you to set up the compiler kit, set the one under the msvs64 directory.
-5. Click on the run icon in the far-down menu.
+6. Click on the run icon in the far-down menu.
 Do NOT run the program using other extensions besides CMake's debugger.